GatorSense/MUUFLGulfport/README.md

   matlab file containing target ground truth information (only really useful if making new subimages)

 * MUUFL_Gulfport_GroundTruth.csv
-  csv with truth information from the mat file
+  csv with target ground truth information from the mat file

 * README.md
   this file